Sexually Transmitted Infections (STIs) are spread from one person to another in the following ways:

 - Avoid having sex when you're receiving treatment for an STI.

-- Ask your partner/s to also get treatment for STI if you’re receiving treatment for STI
+- Ask your partner/s to get treatment for STI if you’re receiving treatment for STI.

 Never leave an STI untreated, it won’t go away on its own.
-If you think that you may have an STI, you can visit your doctor, a health care centre, a reproductive health facility or Marie Stopes, a non-profit organisation that provides reproductive and healthcare services.
+If you think that you may have an STI, you can visit a clinic that provides reproductive and healthcare services.
+Healthcare services for STIs are free at a public health facility.

-If you suspect you have an STI, your health worker will do the following where appropriate:
+If you suspect you have an STI, your healthcare worker will do the following where appropriate:

 - Be prepared to discuss your sexual history.